garysweaver/irie/README.md

 The `return_error_data` config option will not only return a response with `status` and `error` but also an `error_data` containing the `e.class.name`, `e.message`, and cleaned `e.backtrace`.

-If you want to rescue using `rescue_with` in a controller or ApplicationController, let all errors and exceptions fall out of restful_json action methods with:
+If you want to rescue using `rescue_from` in a controller or ApplicationController, let all errors and exceptions fall out of restful_json action methods with:

     RestfulJson.configure do
       self.rescue_handlers = []